 Thank you for your inquiry in regards to Whole Body Donation.
 The information below will provide you with the requirements for registration into our program.
-Please note that registration does not guarantee acceptance.
+Please note that registration does not guarantee acceptance unless the following four requirements are met at the time of the donor's death.

 - 1. The deceased must be 18 years of age or older - 2.
 The deceased must be height/weight proportionate (exceptions may be made) "Max Weight 250 LBS." - 3.
-The deceased must be free of communicable diseases

-4. The deceased must be free of Traumatic Injury (I.E. victim of traumatic accident, traumatic suicide, open wounds or sores, jaundice, edema, decomposition, autopsy, internal medical surgery within a 90-Days pre the date of death.)
+The deceased must be free of communicable diseases - 4.
+The deceased must be free of Traumatic Injury (I.E. victim of traumatic accident, traumatic suicide, open wounds or sores, jaundice, edema, decomposition, autopsy, internal medical surgery within a 90-Days pre the date of death.)

-Upon the death of a donor, the Institute of Anatomical Sciences must be contacted in order to screen the donor to ensure they still meet the eligibility requirements.

-If accepted, TTUHSC-IAS-WBP will facilitate the final transportation to our institution or as previously arranged at the time of the donor registering in the program.
+Upon the death of a donor, the Willed Body Program must be contacted in order to screen the donor to ensure they still meet the eligibility requirements.
+If accepted, the removal of the body will be facilitated as previously arranged at the time of the donor registering in the program.
 If the donor is denied, the family will need to make alternate arrangements for final disposition of the body with a local funeral home provider.
 (Any and all services provided by a local funeral home provider will be the responsibility of the Legal Next of Kin or Estate of the Decedent)